icerockdev/moko-network/README.md

 - In [network directory](network) contains `network` library;
 - In [gradle-plugin directory](gradle-plugin) contains gradle plugin with OpenAPI implementation generator;
 - In [sample directory](sample) contains samples on android, ios & mpp-library connected to apps;
-- For test changes locally use `:network:publishToMavenLocal` gradle task, after it samples will use locally published version.
-- For test changes of plugin locally use `:gradle-plugin:publishToMavenLocal` gradle task, after it samples will use locally published version.
+- For test changes locally use `./publishToMavenLocal.sh` script, after it samples will use locally published version.

 ## Contributing
 All development (both new features and bug fixes) is performed in `develop` branch.
 This way `master` sources always contain sources of the most recently released version.
 Please send PRs with bug fixes to `develop` branch.
 Fixes to documentation in markdown files are an exception to this rule.
 They are updated directly in `master`.